Laura-Guillory/FWFA_Extreme_Events_Tool/CONTRIBUTING.md

 that PyInstaller is not a cross-compiler - to make a Windows program you must build on a Windows machine; to make a Linux program you build in Linux, etc.

-The program is built as a one-folder bundle containing an executable and other files.
-While building a stand-alone executable is possible (PyInstaller option --onefile), the resulting program has a significant startup delay due to the 250MB+ of data that needs to be unpacked on startup.
+The executable ExtremeEvents.exe will appear in the `dist` directory.
+It has a significant startup delay due to the 250MB+ of data that needs to be unpacked on startup.

-The program files will appear in the `dist` directory.
-To start the program, run ExtremeEvents.exe.
-It may be convenient to create a shortcut to ExtremeEvents.exe.

 If you experience errors while building, and you didn't change any code, submit the error as an issue on the [GitHub Repository](https://github.com/Laura-Guillory/FWFA_Extreme_Events_Tool).